alistermarc/resume-chatbot/README.md

 ```sh
 python app.py
 ```
 This will launch a Gradio interface in your browser.
-You can then ask questions about my resume.
+You can then ask questions about my resume!

 ## Deployment